Feminism in India: History

-The 19th century was the period that saw a majority of women's issues which came under the spotlight and reforms began to be made.
-Much of the early reforms for Indian women were conducted by men.
-However, by the late 19th century they were joined in their efforts by their wives, sisters, daughters, protegees and other individuals directly affected by campaigns such as those carried out for women's education.
 By the late 20th century, women gained greater autonomy through the formation of independent women's own organisations.
-By the late thirties and forties a new narrative began to be constructed regarding "women's activism".
+By the late thirties and forties, a new narrative began to be constructed regarding "women's activism".
 This was newly researched and expanded with the vision to create 'logical' and organic links between feminism and Marxism, as well as with anti-communalism and anti-casteism, etc. The Constitution of India did guarantee "equality between the sexes", which created a relative lull in women's movements until the 1970s.

 During the formative years of women's rights movements, the difference between the sexes was more or less taken for granted in that their roles, functions, aims and desires were different.
-As a result, they were not only to be reared differently but treated differently also.
+As a result, they were not only to be reared differently but also treated differently.
 Over the course of time, this difference itself became a major reason for initiating women's movements.
 Early 19th century reformers argued that the difference between men and women was no reason for the subjection of women in society.
 However, later reformers were of the opinion that indeed it was this particular difference that subjugated women to their roles in society, for example, as mothers.
 Therefore, there was a need for the proper care of women's rights.
-With the formation of women's organisations and their own participation in campaigns, their roles as mothers was again stressed but in a different light: this time the argument was for women's rights to speech, education and emancipation.
+With the formation of women's organisations and their own participation in campaigns, their roles as mothers were again stressed but in a different light: this time the argument was for women's rights to speech, education and emancipation.
 However, the image of women with the mother as a symbol underwent changes over time – from an emphasis on family to the creation of an archetypal mother figure, evoking deep, often atavistic images.